Skip to main content

 Consult Dr. Ash

-Testosterone replacement therapy (TRT) in Philadelphia is best done after a real workup: at least two morning total testosterone measurements, free testosterone, SHBG, LH and FSH, prolactin, estradiol, hematocrit, PSA, and a thoughtful conversation about symptoms, sleep, weight, alcohol, and stress.
-Many men with low-normal testosterone actually feel better after fixing those upstream drivers without TRT.
-For men with genuinely low testosterone and consistent symptoms, TRT done with proper monitoring is safe and effective.
+Testosterone replacement therapy (TRT) in Philadelphia is best done after a full workup: at least two morning total testosterone measurements, free testosterone, SHBG, LH and FSH, prolactin, estradiol, hematocrit, PSA, and a thoughtful conversation about symptoms, sleep, weight, alcohol, and stress.
+Many men with low-normal testosterone feel better after fixing those upstream drivers without TRT.
+For men with consistent symptoms and confirmed low morning testosterone from hypogonadism, TRT with proper monitoring improves symptoms for most - and the decision includes fertility, hematocrit, blood pressure, sleep apnea, and prostate monitoring.
 Fishtown Medicine prescribes TRT inside a longer relationship that includes serial labs, hematocrit checks, fertility counseling, and an honest off-ramp conversation.

 ℹ IMPORTANT